lake-wg/edhoc/draft-ietf-lake-traces.md

 7a 16 02 97 8a 13 4f 3e 57 4f 06
 ~~~~~~~~

-I constructs the associated data for message_3:
+The Initiator constructs the associated data for message_3:

     A_3 =
     [